Organic mulches serve several important functions in gardens and landscape plantings.

 Leaves

-Shredded or composted leaves are an excellent mulch for vegetable gardens, annual flower beds, raspberry plantings, and around perennials, trees, and shrubs.
-Leaves are a poor winter mulch for strawberries and herbaceous perennials because they tend to mat down and smother plants.
+They're great for vegetable gardens, annual flower beds, raspberry plantings, and around perennials, trees, and shrubs.
+However, they're poor winter mulch for strawberries and herbaceous perennials because they tend to mat down and smother plants.

 Grass Clippings

-Allow lawn clippings to dry before applying to gardens.
-Fresh, green material may settle and form a dense mat or produce an unpleasant odor.
-If the lawn has been treated with a broadleaf herbicide, don’t use the clippings until the lawn has been mowed two or three times after the application.
-Grass clippings from a weed-infested lawn will undoubtedly contain a large amount of weed seed.
+Let lawn clippings dry before applying to gardens, as fresh clippings may form a dense mat or produce an odor.
+Avoid using clippings treated with broadleaf herbicide until after two or three mowings.
+Clippings from weed-infested lawns will contain weed seeds.

-Grass clippings decompose quickly making them great for vegetable gardens or annual flower beds.
+Grass clippings decompose quickly, making them ideal for vegetable gardens and annual flower beds.

 Straw